LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 Now, let's fill in that Controller method with what it should do:

 - Security check: property should belong to the logged-in user, so no one would upload the file to someone else's property
-- Validation: file should be image with 5 MB size max
+- Validation: file should be an image with a 5 MB size max
 - Upload the file and assign it to the collection with Media Library